-The Association provides a basic grass cutting, weeding and litter-picking service for communal and shared garden areas.
-The exception to this is where local arrangements are in place to self-manage.
-The cost of providing this service is included in the rent and reflects the actual level of work carried out within individual housing developments.
+The Association provides a basic grass cutting, weeding and litter-picking service for all communal and shared garden areas.
+The exception to this is where local arrangements are in place to self-manage or Factors have been appointed by a Private Developer.
+The cost of providing this service is included in your rent and reflects the actual level of work carried out within individual housing developments.